Karri forest Margaret River

 Karri forest Margaret River is available as a limited edition 16×20 inch photograph and larger.

-Native Pigface Wilson Head Ocean Beach Denmark Australia is available as a limited edition photograph.
+Native Pigface Wilson Head Ocean Beach Denmark Australia is available as a photographic print.
 It was first published in the large format 1998 Horizon Calendar and as a greeting card.
 It remains one of my personal favourites.

 The thrombolites Lake Clifton in Yalgorup National Park are about 100km south of Perth.
 These rock like structures, a form of microbialite, occur in rocky clumps which look similar to the famous strombolites found within Shark Bay’s Hamelin Pool, some 800km north of Perth.